‘Why are they called painted wolves and not African wild dogs?!’

 Their scientific name is Lycaon pictus – which translates directly as painted wolf and reflects their mottled caramel and brown fur.
 The Lycaon genus is more closely related to wolves than domestic dogs.
 On top of this, everything from their phylogeny (evolutionary development) to their behaviour, makes them more suitably named as ‘wolves’.
 Funnily enough, they are often confused for hyenas (which aren’t canids and are most closely related to cats and mongoose).

 Like the movement to “rebrand” killer whales to orca, painted wolves have had to had their fair share of bad press and misunderstanding and some believe a fresh and fixed name might improve their chances of survival.

 There is a frequent misconception that painted wolves are feral dogs, so using a more ‘wild’ name is increasingly preferred.
-There is a growing movement in the conservation world to use this direct translation as the common name.
-This is part of an effort to gain new, positive attention to a fascinating and very threatened species that has been persecuted for so long.
+There is a growing number of people interested in the conservation of Lycaon pictus that use this translation as the common name, to describe the species.
+Some argue that this shift may help promote positive attention to a fascinating and very threatened species, which has suffered persecution for so long.